eholtgrieve/python-challenge/README.md

 # python-challenge

 # Background
-You are well on your way to becoming a programmer and Excel expert!
-In this homework assignment, you will use VBA scripting to analyze generated stock market data.
+It's time to put away the Excel sheet and enter the world of programming with Python.
+In this assignment, you'll use the concepts you've learned to complete two Python challenges, PyBank and PyPoll.
+Both tasks present a real-world situation where your newly developed Python scripting skills come in handy.